ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/setup_environment.rst

   ansible-navigator --version
   ansible-builder --version

-Ready to build your first EE?
+Ready to build an EE in a few easy steps?
-Proceed to :ref:`Building your first EE<building_execution_environments>`
+Proceed to the :ref:`Building your first EE<building_execution_environments>`.

+Want to try an EE without having to build one?
+Proceed to the :ref:`Running the community EE<run_community_ee_image>`.